A domain name is your online home address where you will be building your website. Without a domain name, your website has no identity.

 A domain name tells the DNS ( Domain Name Server) from which computer your website files should be fetched.
 All domain name points to an IP address which is basically the address of the remote computer.

 The funniest thing is that the internet does not know what is a domain name.
 It can only recognize IP addresses.
 So basically when you type the domain name, it redirects to an IP address and displays the information.

 Every computer in this internet network has an IP address.
 An IP address is the unique identity of that computer.
 For example, 22.214.171.124 is an IP address.

 You can also think of a domain name as a phone book where the domain name is the person’s name and the IP address is that person’s phone number.

 Why do we need a phone book?
 Because it’s not easy to remember all numbers.
 Right?
 Similarly, we use domain names because it’s not easy to remember all IP addresses.

 A domain name is also called a URL ( Uniform Resource Locator).
 An URL is nothing but the address of a resource on the internet.

 Difference Between Domain Name And Web Hosting

-Consider domain name as your home address and when you build a website using web hosting it becomes your home.
+Consider the domain name as your home address and when you build a website using web hosting it becomes your home.

 Web hosting is where all your website file resides.
-When you enter a domain name in the browser, it connects to the name server and that name server then connects to the IP address of the remote computer and gives the information you want.
+When you enter a domain name in the browser, it connects to the name server and that name server then connects to the IP address of the remote computer and gives you the information you want.